 #9999 component of the commit message should be the issue number in the Modin

 The commit message should follow a colon (:) and be descriptive and succinct.

 We recommend doing development in a virtualenv or conda environment, though this decision is ultimately yours.
 You will want to run the following in order to install all of the required dependencies for running the tests and formatting the code:

 conda env create --file environment.yml # or pip install -r requirements.txt

 Code Formatting and Lint¶

 We use black for code formatting.
 Before you submit a pull request, please make sure that you run the following from the project root:

 We also use flake8 to check linting errors.
-Running the following from the project root will ensure that it passes the lint checks on Travis:
+Running the following from the project root will ensure that it passes the lint checks on Github Actions:

-We test that this has been run on our Travis CI test suite.
+We test that this has been run on our Github Actions test suite.
 If you do this and find that the tests are still failing, try updating your version of black and flake8.